ChrisCodesThings/ultimate-random-number-er/README.md

 Ultimate Random Numberer provides many extensions to the very basic `Math.random()` function.

 In its basic form it can be called simply with a range and it will return a single random number in that range.
+It works as a simple function and does not initalize a new object.

 In its extended form, it returns a class enabling more advanced features.